embench/embench-fp/README.md

 # Embench Floating Point Test Suite

-This is currently a placeholder for a suite of tests aimed at embedded systems with up to 1MB of memory intended for floating point applications.
+This repository is now obsolete, and is replaced by suites aimed at particular market segments (e.g. Embench DSP), rather than suites aimed at particular technology.